ezgiiscioglu/Medidas-Madrid/README.md

 # Medidas Madrid - Measurements of Madrid

 In this kernel we will examine dataset (dfMedidas1.csv).
 This dataset contains the measurements of one year of several attributes related with the air quality of city of Madrid.
 There are 365 rows (one per day).
 We will apply machine learning algorithms over variables within this data set.

+En este kenrnel examinaremos el conjunto de datos (dfMedidas1.csv).
+Este conjunto de datos contiene las mediciones de un año de varios atributos relacionados con la calidad del aire de la ciudad de Madrid.
+Hay 365 filas (una por día).
+Aplicaremos algoritmos de aprendizaje automático sobre variables dentro de este conjunto de datos.

 **Columns:**